Catherine22/Frontend-Development/JavaScript/README.md

 ## Javascript Runtime

-As you might have heard, Node.js makes Javascript be able to run outside of browser.
-This 'program' uses V8 engine to interpret Javascript creates the entire environment to run Javascript code and offer additional APIs to do things like asynchronous jobs.
+As you might have heard, Node.js makes Javascript be able to run outside of the browser.
+This program uses a V8 engine to interpret Javascript, creates the entire environment to run Javascript code and offer additional APIs to do things like asynchronous jobs.

 On top of the engine, a browser has `Web APIs`.
 It offers things like `DOM`, `AJAX(XMLHttpRequest)` and `Timeout(setTimeout)`